-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

-531-102 Emergency Procedure-Work Place
+531-102 Emergency Procedure-Work Place Credits: 1

 This course prepares the individual for common emergencies in the work place.
 It includes the American Heart Association Adult, Child and Infant CPR, First Aid and Fire Prevention and Safety.